kiwi0fruit/ultimate-question/README.md

 * fundamental physics (a bit),
 * the theory of evolution (a lot),
 * metaphysics (a lot),
-* foundations of mathematics and computability (should be a lot).
+* foundations of mathematics and theory of computation (should be a lot).

 _GitHub repo has preview only.
 The intended view is only on [**GitHub Pages**](https://kiwi0fruit.github.io/ultimate-question) (better with Javascript on)_.